 Most Precious Blood Catholic Church

-- Heat island effect: Metal roofing panels are light color to improve solar efficiency
+Heat island effect: metal roofing panels are light colored to improve solar efficiency

-- Use of recycled materials and low volatile organic compounds (VOC) paints & finishes
+Use of recycled materials and low volatile organic compounds (VOC) paints and finishes

 Phase II construction will eventually include areas for a Bethlehem courtyard at the campus center, a school and playing field for athletic activities, and a Galilee meadow set aside for devotional areas near a pond with walking trails that follow the stations of the cross.